Skip to content

 1. Types of data collected

-SerenityGPT collects various types of data as part of its knowledge retrieval services.
+SerenityGPT collects various types of data as part of its AI-powered services.
 The types of data collected are defined and agreed upon with the client prior to deployment and may include, but are not limited to:

 The scope of the data collected is entirely determined and consented to by the client, ensuring clear boundaries and expectations are set from the inception of the service.